thrive-itcr/thrive/README.md

 See the [THRIVE project web site](http://www.csb.pitt.edu/ith/index.html).

- THRIVE is built using the __Rt.
-106__ biomedical analytics framework, to be released imminently by GE Global Research.
+ THRIVE is built using the [Rt.
+106](https://github.com/rt106) biomedical analytics framework, developed by [GE Global Research](https://www.geglobalresearch.com/) and released as open source.

 ## Features of THRIVE